smartprocure/futil-js/README.md

 Captures any exceptions thrown and pushes them sequentially into an `errors` array it puts on state

 #### status
-Adds a `processing` flag that is set to true before the wrapped function runs and false when it's done
+Adds a `status` property that is set to `processing` before the wrapped function runs and `succeeded` when it's done or `failed` if it threw an exception.
+Also adds shortcuts on state for `processing`, `succeeded`, and `failed`, which are booleans which are based on the value of `status`.
+Also adds a `setStatus` method which is used internally to update these properties.

 #### concurrency
 Prevents a function from running if it's state has `processing` set to true at the time of invocation